Dactylorhiza maculata: Ecology

 Orchids in the genus Dactylorhiza are mycorrhizal generalists.
 D. maculata has been found to form associations with a range of common species of mycorrhizal fungi in the Tulasnellaceae, as well as with species in the Ceratobasidiaceae and Sebacinales.

 Dactylorhiza maculata is pollinated by insects, especially bumblebees.
 The flowers are 'food deceptive', i.e. do not provide nectar for their pollinators.

 Subspecies

 Many names have been proposed for species and varieties in the species.
-As of June 2014, the following are accepted:
+As of September 2024, the following subspecies are accepted: